With thanks to the Goblin’s Hut. Goblin’s Hut can be found on Instagrame here

 - Flatter one end of a piece of kitchen roll, and dip this end into water.

 - Remove most of the water from the flat end so that it’s only slight damp.
 This can be done by pushing the flat end against other dry pieces of kitchen roll.

 - Keep the kitchen roll in one place, do not wipe side to side across the surface.
-Some rust paint is left on the model and some removed.
-Some rust paint will have been wetted by the damp kitchen roll and will change shade to look darker, just like old rust.
+Some paint is left on the model and some removed.
+Some paint will have been wetted by the damp kitchen roll and will change shade to look darker.

-- Apply a small amount of water to the rust paint and either allow to dry on its own, or dry by dabbing with a piece of kitchen roll or tissue.
+- Apply the paint to a surface and apply a small amount of water to the paint as it dries.
 This usually causes the colours to separate and dry different shades and more patchy.

-- Water can be applied to the surface after the rust paint has fully dried or when the rust paint is still wet.
+- Water can be applied to the surface after the paint has fully dried or when the paint is still wet.